TGDivy/TGDivy/README.md

 ## 💬🌞

-> The tragedy of life doesn't lie in not reaching your goal.
-The tragedy lies in having no goals to reach. ~ Benjamin Mays
+> Peace is not absence of conflict, it is the ability to handle conflict by peaceful means. ~ Ronald Reagan

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )